 To put this notion into perspective, here we explore some quite different but equally inspiring uses of AI in digital marketing.

-The first of our inspiring AI in digital marketing examples comes from Sephora.
-Understanding the power of AI early on, thriving cosmetics brand Sephora has been using chatbot technology to offer its audience the most personalized, informational customer experience possible.
+Understanding the power of AI early on, cosmetics brand Sephora has been using chatbot technology to offer its audience the most personalized, informational customer experience possible.

-After conducting some extensive consumer research, the brand realized that many customers found Sephora’s extensive choice of products overwhelming, having to browse through a host of pages to find something suitable in certain categories.
+After conducting consumer research, the brand realized that many customers were overwhelmed by Sephora’s extensive choice of products, having to browse through a host of pages to find something suitable in certain categories.

 In response to this, Sephora launched an interactive quiz to help guide its users through the shopping process, led by chatbots which offer tailored tips and suggestions based on specific answers or responses.
 Due to the success of the initiative, Sephora now offers its very own chatbot-powered shopping service via Facebook Messenger as it continues going from strength to strength.